badgineer/MP2-ESC/README.md

 ## Change Log / Known Problems

+### v0.6 change log
+* R17 of the opamp comparator changed to 22k -> back to actual 430A overcurrent protection, was 375 out of an error
+* removed vsense 2 - hardware overvoltage also limits battery choice, and is of limited usefulness
+* changed default bom to accomodate 32s max battery without modifications.
+See most below changes.
+* changed all ceramic caps on vbat to 250v rated ones
+* removed TVS diodes - they only work for a very low voltage interval, so without its more generic
+* changed vbat divider network so it's exaclty the same ratio as phase vsense to make it easy to set up the software (just set 150 and 3.3 everywhere)

 ### v0.5 change log
 * added bootstrap resistors to limit current spikes
 * reduced gate pulldowns to 10k for faster fet turnoff in some cases